JeroenDMulder/powRICLPM/README.md

-    as other performance measures, such as bias, mean square error, etc.) for all parameters in the RI-CLPM given a specific sample size, number of repeated measures, and proportion of between-unit variance (amongst other things).
+    as other performance measures, such as bias, mean square error, etc.) for all parameters in the RI-CLPM given a specific sample size, number of repeated measures, and proportion of between-unit variance (among other things).
 This can be done across multiple experimental conditions simultaneously (i.e., across varying numbers of repeated measures, proportions of between-unit variance, etc.).
--   [Extending the basic power analyis setup](https://jeroendmulder.github.io/powRICLPM/articles/extensions.html):
+-   [Extending the basic power analysis setup](https://jeroendmulder.github.io/powRICLPM/articles/extensions.html):
     This includes the option to perform bounded estimation, impose various (stationarity) constraints over time on parameters of the